Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/04-traveling-salesperson/design.md

     return ret;
   }
   ```

-- The value of `getDistance` is what `compute` returns and each iteration updates the shortest thus far:
+- The value of `getDistance` is what `compute` returns, and each iteration updates the shortest thus far:

   ```cpp
     loop_compute: for( unsigned long int i_ = 0; i_ < factorialN; i_ += 1 )
     {